-As is well-documented, there is no strict regime when it comes to Wicca, in general.
-British Traditional Wicca (BTW), Faery Wicca, Alexandrian Wicca, etc. all have different rituals and practices that they stick to.
-There are some similarities in the practices of Wiccans, however, and that’s what we?ll be looking into here.
+As is well-documented, there is no strict regime when it comes to Paganism, in general.
+All paths have different rituals and practices that they stick to.
+There are some similarities in the practices, however, and that’s what we’ll be looking into here.

 Ritual itself is not all about celebration; it’s about completion, fulfilment and manifestation.
 It is a way for us to become closer to the divine nature within ourselves, and consummate our relationship with the spiritual world.
 It is through ritual, like prayer or meditation, that we learn to fit together our world with that of the divine.
 We undertake ritual in our daily lives; some of us would never get anything done if it were not for ritual!
 In a spiritual context, however, this is where we use a set of specific words and/or actions to create sacred space in which to become closer to the divine and also remind us of our inner divinity – something that everyday ritual might not bring to us.
 To assist in the creation of sacred space, one might consider an altar.

 An altar does not have to look any particular way; it is up to the Practitioner as to what they have access to, and how they feel about the arrangement of the altar.
 After all, what might work for one person might not work for another.
 Generally speaking, the altar will have some form of honouring the Goddess and the God, and may also have representations of the five elements – Earth, Air, Fire, Water and Spirit.